brandur/sorg/content/drafts/http-transactions.md

 Lets come up with a simple test scenario where we're building an idempotent "create user" endpoint.
-A client hits it with a single `email` parameter, and the endpoint responds with status `201` if the user already existed, and status `200` otherwise.
+A client hits it with a single `email` parameter, and the endpoint responds with status `200 OK` if the user already existed, and status `201 Created` otherwise.

 ```
 PUT /users?email=jane@example.com